Excerpt from The Political Spectrum: Freedom vs. Enslavement

 One acknowledgement of its validity came with a first place gold award from a publishing company’s writers contest.
 The judges had this to say:

 “Before you step into any conversation about politics on a national or global level, you must first know the facts.
 David R. Young’s The Political Spectrum: Freedom vs. Enslavement is a unique book that delivers the information one needs to understand the left, the right and every party in between.” ~eLit Electronic Book Awards

 Reader-reviews on Amazon also acknowledged the greater clarity to the world of politics seen through the prism of this vital information.

 This book will take you on a journey of discovery, step by step.
-You’ll see many things you’ll recognize along the way.
-When you reach the final destination, you may find that the real journey is just beginning.
+You will see aspects of politics you recognize along the way.
+When you reach the end of the book you may find the real journey is just beginning for you.

 Viewing the political landscape of our country will appear different, much clearer.
 You cannot watch a 3D movie without special glasses to bring it all into focus.
 Likewise, politics cannot be clearly viewed without fully understanding the political spectrum.